 Visitors are welcome to donate books and peruse the bookstore in search of something new.
 Definitely spend time exploring the deals on the racks outside the store as well, you might score a deal!

-The Strand has several locations but I suggest visiting the flagship store in the East Village (828 Broadway, New York, NY 10003).
+The Strand has several locations but I suggest visiting the flagship store in the East Village.

 #38.
 Check out the Morgan Library & Museum